JJ/perl6em/txt/3-programs.md

 <a id="orgff0c311"></a>

-# κ - lay the internet to rest
+# κ - lay the Internet to rest

 <a id="org652a59d"></a>